SPawson/trips-ecommerce/README.md

 <h3>Issues Encountered</h3>
 <p>Throughout the course of my testing, I discovered a few bugs which I have detailed below:</p>
 <ul>
 <li>One issue that I encountered was with trying to get my pagination to work with filtered content.
 The main issue I was encountering was that I could get pagination to show when I selected a filter type, however when I went to the next page, the filters would be lost.
-In order to resolve this, I had to create a template helper for my pagination, which checked every element of the query string and retrieve these key value pairs.
-After doing this, I made it so that these elements of the query string where then appended to the next and previous buttons on the pagination, so that the filter options were persisted no matter where you were in the pagination sequence. </li>
+In order to resolve this, I had to create a template helper for my pagination, which checked every element of the query string and retrieved these key value pairs.
+After doing this, I made it so that these elements of the query string were then appended to the next and previous buttons on the pagination, so that the filter options were persisted no matter where you were in the pagination sequence. </li>

 <li>Another issue that I encountered in my testing was with the google maps API when the product didn’t have any latitude or longitude properties set.
-This led to a number of errors in the console surrounding properties being set etc. In order to resolve this, I added data attributes to the map element that and then checked whether these were set or not in my code.
+This led to a number of errors in the console surrounding properties being null etc. In order to resolve this, I added data attributes to the map element and then checked whether these were set or not in my code.
 I then wrapped the google maps code in an if else statement and the google maps API call would only be called if the latitude and longitude variables had values. </li>
 </ul>

 ## Deployment